bytepath/vuetoon/readme.md

 	- **Reusable -** Art assets are single file VueJS components allowing you to easily re-use assets in future projects or package them up and share them with the world

-	- **VueJS For Graphics** Use the exact same skills you use to make websites to make interactive graphical interfaces that blow your customers away.
+	- **VueJS For Graphics** The same skills you've perfected to make awesome websites can now be used to make cutting edge vector graphics.
 Anything you can do in vue, you can do here (slots, $emit, Mouse/Keyboard Events, props, mixins, etc)

 # Installation